ArthurLlew/RenderCube/README.md

 RenderCube (alpha):
 ==============================
-This mod allows to export parts of minecraft world (even with mods) into _Blender_ .
-This repository also contains _Blender_ importer addon, that imports exported geometry.
+This mod implements a method of exporting parts of the Minecraft world into _Blender_.
+Method even works with mods (most of them, at least).
+This repository also contains _Blender_ importer addon, that loads exported geometry.

 Usage:
 ------------------------------

-There are currently two commands with keybindings:
+Currently, the mod has two functions with keybindings:
-1) Render
+1) Render _(default key = R )_
-2) Dump Textures
+2) Dump Textures _(default key = \\ )_

+(1) opens a GUI that provides controls for world export.
-(1) exports a small cubic region around the player.
-(2) dumps all texture atlases used by game at the moment of pressing a button.
+(2) dumps all texture atlases used by the game at the moment of pressing the button.

-The first one is aimed primary for exporting large parts of the world.
-Exported part should be <= 450 cubes by both X and Z axis.
-If you ask to render more, appropriate error will be shown in console.

-After you hit _Render_ key, try not to move, because it may slow down the operation.
-It may take some time.
-Once it's done, navigate to you game folder (_.../.minecraft_) where you will notice new directory called _rendercube_.
+After you hit the _Render_ button, do not close the menu.
+Otherwise, you will abort the operation.
+Once it's done, navigate to your game folder (_.../.minecraft_) where you will notice a new directory called _rendercube_.
 There you will find files with extension _.rcube_ (contains geometry) and another directory, called _texture_atlases_.
 The latter contains dumped texture atlases.

-After successful export open _Blender_ and activate provided addon.
-Use new option in import menu, named _RenderCube (.rcube)_ and navigate to exported _.rcube_ files.
+After successful export, open _Blender_ and activate the provided addon.
+Use a new option in the import menu, named _RenderCube (.rcube)_ and navigate to exported _.rcube_ files.

 **Note:** you can select multiple files at once.

-After it will load meshes (may take up to 5-10 minutes) you will see as many new objects as there were files to import.
-They will all already have proper materials.
+Once meshes are loaded (may take some time) you will see as many new objects as there were files to import.
+All of them have proper materials already.

-**Note:** most non-block entities will have different texture atlases or even single textures (which are not automatically exported) in use.
-So, you should figure out (mostly, by names of atlases and textures) which one is which.

-**Note:**  there is an option (checked by default) to check if a material, that is about to be created, already exists in a scene (is performed name wise).
-You can turn this off, if you export mesh with different texture atlases into scene with existing materials.

 ### **Important notes:**
+1) Most non-block entities will use different texture atlases or even single textures (which are not automatically exported).
+You should figure out (mostly, by names of atlases and textures) which one is which.
+2) In importer there is an option (checked by default) to reuse materials already existing in the scene (is performed name wise, omitting .<numbers> at the end).
+You can turn this off, if you wish to export geometry with different texture atlases in use.
-1) Minecraft uses overlapping faces.
-This means, that some objects cannot be rendered in cycles and in eevee  require extra tweaks.
-This is, for example, true for grass blocks.
-They have extra outer faces on sides (they hold biome colored layer).
+3) Minecraft uses _'overlapping'_ faces (faces being very close to one another.
+This means that some objects WILL have overlapping faces.
+For example, that will happen with grass blocks.
+They have extra outer faces on sides (they hold biome colored layers).
 Such faces will render black.
-To fix this in eevee you can open UV editing menu, select all faces, that cause issue (find place in texture atlas where one is situated and then select all of them in the same place; most of the time they are obviously visible, because most faces tend to occupy one square texture part in atlas), and separate them all into another object.
-Then duplicate material on that object and assign material _Blend Mode_ to _Alpha Blend_.
+In eevee you can fix that by opening the UV editing menu, selecting all faces  that cause the issue (find a place in the texture atlas where one is located and then select all of them in the same place), and separate all of them into another object.
+Then duplicate material for that object and assign material _Blend Mode_ to _Alpha Blend_.
-2) Currently, mod does not support mods like _chisel and bits_ which use custom renders.
+4) Currently, the rendering method does not support mods like _chisel and bits_ which use custom renders.
-3) Some optimization mods (like _entity culling_) that tweak
+5) Some optimization mods (like _entity culling_) that tweak
 rendering may cause the mod to malfunction.
-Luckily, _Optifine_ is not included in this list.
+Luckily, _Optifine_ is not included in that list.

 Credits:
 ------------------------------